|

 0.00 - 3.00 Credits

 (0-3)(Prereq: Acceptance to the CoBE Institute and approval by Program Director) This course serves as the instructional section of the Community and Business Engagement Institute (CoBE), where CoBE Associates will meet with the CoBE Director to discuss projects, projects statuses and deadlines, and receive instruction, guidance and mentorship on defining project scopes, resolving project objectives, developing project deliverables and presenting to clients.
 The course is designed for freshmen/sophomores CoBE Associates in the program.
 Students will receive additional guidance, counseling and mentorship from the CoBE Director and junior and senior CoBE Associates who have successfully passed previous sections of the CoBE Consulting Practicum.
-Pass/Fail grading only.
 May be repeated.
 F,S.

 -